eka2499/eka2499.github.io/content/page/about-me/index.md

             icon: user
 ---

-## Hey!
-Welcome to the blog!
+## Welcome!

+**If you are after more "professional" information about me, such as univeristy info, teaching, further conference or research visits, take a look at [my university webpage.](https://www.mn.uio.no/math/english/people/aca/eliaskan/)**

-### What is this blog for?
+### What is this website for?
-This website/blog was intially set up by the help of a friend of mine, Torgeir Aambø, who is doing a PhD on Chromatic stuff and also runs a blog on mathematics.
+This website/blog was intially set up by the help of a friend of mine, Torgeir Aambø, who just finished his PhD on Chromatic stuff and also runs a blog on mathematics.
 I recommend you to check it out.
 A link can be found on the [links]({{< ref "/page/links" >}} "Links") page.

 The aim of the blog is to explore mathematics (and kinda serve as my personal webpage for math-related stuff).
 How often blog posts arrive, varies (a lot), and I'll assume my intentions of writing are stronger than my deliverances.